All Products

 }

 You can see that the request header received by httpbin contains the username information.
-(You may notice that the first letter of the field is capitalized.
-This is caused by the httpbin return logic, and the actual request header remains consistent with your input.)
+(The first letter of the field may be capitalized in the output.
+This is due to the httpbin return logic.
+The actual request header is consistent with your input.)